10 Best Children's Books on Diversity to read with your kids

 Age level: 3 - 6 years2.
 Let It Shine: Stories of Black Women Freedom Fighters by Andrea Davis Pinkney

 Rosa Parks refused to give up her seat on a bus, sparking a revolution across America.
 And Harriet Tubman helped over three hundred slaves to escape through an Underground Railroad.
-This book celebrates the lives of black women who lit the path to freedom for many generations.
+This picture book celebrates the lives of black women who lit the path to freedom for many generations.

 Age level: 6 - 9 years3.
 Your Body is Awesome by Sigrun Danielsdottir

 The colorful beautiful illustrations in this picture book encourage our kids to love their bodies.
 They learn about all the amazing things that their bodies can do, that everybody type is unique and normal.
-With these teachings, this color book promotes an understanding of body diversity in our little ones.
+With these teachings, this color picture book promotes an understanding of body diversity in our little ones.

 Age level: 4 - 7 years